aldo3ortiz/DIO_DynamoDB/Inventory.md

         \"ProvisionedThroughput\": {\"ReadCapacityUnits\": 10, \"WriteCapacityUnits\": 5      },\"Projection\":{\"ProjectionType\":\"ALL\"}}}]"

 #
-# Searching an iten by Code
+# Searching an item by Code
 #

 aws dynamodb query \